Analysis of Material Issues

 |

 The development of financial business depends on a stable information system and involves a large amount of business transactions and information retention.
-Information security systems and management strategies should be refined to effectively protect the rights and interests of the company and customers. | Not adjusted. | Direct | Direct | Direct | Business relationship/Supply chain/>50% | Indirect/Business operation/>50% | - | - | - | Direct/Products and services//>50% |
+Information security systems and management strategies should be refined to effectively protect the rights and interests of the company and customers. | No change. | Direct | Direct | Direct | Business relationship/Supply chain/>50% | Indirect/Business operation/>50% | - | - | Indirect/Business operation/>50% |

 3 | Risk management |